khulnasoft-lab/clix.py/docs/tutorial/parameter-types/file.md

 ## About the different types

 !!! info
-    These are technical details about why the different types/classes provided by **Typer**.
+    These are technical details about why the different types/classes provided by **Clix**.

     But you don't need this information to be able to use them.
 You can skip it.

-**Typer** provides you these different types (classes) because they inherit directly from the actual Python implementation that will be provided underneath for each case.
+**Clix** provides you these different types (classes) because they inherit directly from the actual Python implementation that will be provided underneath for each case.

 This way your editor will give you the right type checks and completion for each type.

 Even if you use `lazy`.
 When you use `lazy` Click creates a especial object to delay writes, and serves as a "proxy" to the actual file that will be written.
 But this especial proxy object doesn't expose the attributes and methods needed for type checks and completion in the editor.
 If you access those attributes or call the methods, the "proxy" lazy object will call them in the final object and it will all work.
 But you wouldn't get autocompletion for them.

-But because these **Typer** classes inherit from the actual implementation that will be provided underneath (not the lazy object), you will get all the autocompletion and type checks in the editor.
+But because these **Clix** classes inherit from the actual implementation that will be provided underneath (not the lazy object), you will get all the autocompletion and type checks in the editor.